Generational Curses and Freemasonry

 "Cursed is every one that hangeth on a tree."
 A passage is found on this in Deuteronomy 21:23.
 It occurs in a law respecting one who was hanged for a "sin worthy of death" Deuteronomy 21:22.
 The law was that he should be buried the same day, and that the body should not remain suspended over night and the reason for this that "he that is hanged is accursed of God."

-Put more plainly, Jesus' death on the cross freed us from the consequences of sin and God's law.
-God does not do things in half measures.
+Put Put more plainly, Jesus' death on the cross freed us from the consequences of sin and the Mosaic Law and all the sacrifices it entailed.
 When Christ died for us he said, "it is finished" John 19:30.
 This does not mean that we are still under the curse of the law or that we will still die for our sins.
 We are TOTALLY set free from both!
 The cause of the curse was sin, and I'm sure nobody is disputing Jesus died for sins.
 The prophecy of Jeremiah 31:29 and Ezekiel 18:2 was also fulfilled which says, "In those days they shall say no more, the children are punished for their father's sins."

 Paul's comments in Romans 3:19-24 GNB also elaborate and clarify further on God's law which reads, "Now we know that everything in the Law applies to those who live under the Law, in order to stop all human excuses and bring the whole world under God's judgment.
 20 For no one is put right in God's sight by doing what the Law requires; what the Law does is to make us know that we have sinned.
 21 But now God's way of putting people right with himself has been revealed.
 It has nothing to do with law, even though the Law of Moses and the prophets gave their witness to it.
 22 God puts people right through their faith in Jesus Christ.
 God does this to all who believe in Christ, because there is no difference at all: 23 everyone has sinned and is far away from God's saving presence.
 24 But by the free gift of God's grace all are put right with him through Christ Jesus, who sets them free."

-We cannot ignore the Old Testament, and especially the Law on which so much of the teaching is based, but we are to understand its place.
+We cannot ignore the Old Testament, and especially the Ten Commandment law on which so much of the teaching is based.
 Matthew 5:17 clearly tells us that Jesus did not come to abolish the Law or the Prophets but rather to fulfil them.
 Notice verse twenty especially, where he tells them that to enter the Kingdom of Heaven their righteousness must surpass that of the Scribes and Pharisees.
-Jesus was not telling them to fulfil the Law themselves.
-He was saying that it was impossible for men.
+Jesus was not telling them to fulfil the law themselves.
+He was saying that it was impossible to do perfectly.
 Isaiah 42:21 says "The LORD is well pleased for his righteousness' sake; he will magnify the law, and make it honourable."
 We see how Jesus in the following verses shows that he has made the task even harder if we are trying to do it ourselves as He did magnify the law.
 We are not to reject the Law but to see that the only way to fulfil it is through Christ Jesus.
 So does this mean we can continue to sin wilfully?
 Absolutely not!
 Hebrews 10:26-29 says, "For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, … 28 He that despised Moses' law died without mercy under two or three witnesses: 29 Of how much sorer punishment, suppose you, shall he be thought worthy, who has trodden under foot the Son of God, and has counted the blood of the covenant, wherewith he was sanctified, an unholy thing, and has done despite unto the Spirit of grace?"
 This is a very serious warning we should not ignore.
 No Christian should want to trample the Son of God underfoot.

-As for Christians under the New Covenant, our blessings are because of the love and obedient trust relationship we have with God through Jesus Christ.
-As Paul said, Christ has redeemed us from the curse of the Law so that in Christ Jesus the blessing of Abraham might come to the Gentiles so that we might receive the promise of the Spirit through faith.
-If you have been regenerated as are all who have true faith in Jesus Christ as Lord and Saviour, then you are inheriting the blessings of God and are delivered from the curse of the Law.
+As for Christians under the New Covenant, our blessings are because of the love and obedient relationship we have with God through Jesus Christ.
+As Paul said, Christ has redeemed us from the curse of the Law of Moses so that in Christ Jesus the blessing of Abraham might come to the Gentiles so that we might receive the promise of the Spirit through faith.
+If you have been regenerated as are all who have true faith in Jesus Christ as Lord and Saviour, then you are inheriting the blessings of God and are delivered from the curse of the law.
 The cause of the curse is sin.
 God Himself pronounced the curse.
 God's wrath must be appeased.
 Christ's substitutionary death on the cross has appeased God's wrath against sin for all believers and has removed the curse.
 We are now blessed sons of Abraham.
 Even if our parents, grandparents, and great grandparents were atheists, occultists, or blasphemers, God will pour out the full blessings of the New Covenant upon us if we truly come to Him through the cross, John 14:6.
-Since we are under God's Grace and are redeemed from the curse of the Law, does this mean we no longer have to obey the Law?
+Since we are under God's Grace, does this mean we no longer have to obey the Ten Commandments?
 There can be no misunderstanding Paul's response.
 Romans 6:14-15 "For sin shall not have dominion over you: for you are not under the law, but under grace.
 15 What then? shall we sin, because we are not under the law, but under grace?
 God forbid."

 On the other hand, those who put their trust in man are cursed.
 Jeremiah 17:5 says, "Thus saith the LORD; Cursed be the man that trusteth in man, and maketh flesh his arm, and whose heart departeth from the LORD."
 That is the essence of the Galatian heresy.
-By putting people back under Law, the false teachers would surely put them under the curse of the Law.
+By putting people back under Law of Moses, the false teachers put them under the curse of this law.
 The Biblical teaching on this is very clear and it holds from Genesis through Revelation.
 Those who trust God are blessed and need never fear curses or supposed generational curses or need deal with the false teaching on breaking generational curses.
 Jeremiah 17:7 says, "Blessed is the man that trusteth in the LORD, and whose hope the LORD is."

 Are there Generational Curses in the New Testament?